AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ![](Images/StartGcode.png)

 # Calibrating Extrusion Multiplier (Flow %)

+Now we are getting more into general tuning territory than information specific to this profile, but I thought this needed sharing.

 This is a widely misunderstood and debated subject.
 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.

 ![](Images/EM.png)